amaraSanoh/calculator/README.md

 And all of symfony equirements are enabled too (like opcache ...).
 Read Makefile file about some useful commands
 This project is build with Test Driven Development principle
-Design Pattern : This project uses DP Strategy as a service to solve the arithmetic expressions
+Design Pattern : This project uses DP Method as a service to solve the arithmetic expressions

 # Versions